aspil/Dira/docs/ui.md

 ![Login](prototypes/login.png?raw=true "Login")

 The above prototype is describing the "Login Page" .
-The user should fill the two input fields and then press the "Login" button to login to his account.
+The user should fill the two input fields and then press the "Sign in" button to login to his account.

 The "Keep me logged in" checkbox is an option which can keep login the user for this specific user's device , until the user logout.

-The "Sing Up" anchor is redirecting the user to "Register Page" .\
+The "Create an account" anchor is redirecting the user to "Register Page" .\
 The "Forgot Password" anchor is redirecting the user to "Recover Password Page" .

 ### 2.2 Register Page